 Using Clockwise with Brave browser

 The value of using a browser like Brave is that it blocks ads and website trackers that maintain your privacy by not sharing cookies.
-However, this becomes an issue when using Clockwise, because Clockwise needs these cookies to provide its service to end-users.
+However, this becomes an issue when using it with Clockwise, because Clockwise needs these cookies to provide service to end-users.

 While Brave is not the ideal browser to use Clockwise, you are able to configure your Brave browser settings to make it work.
 See the steps below to configure: